• Skip to secondary menu

 Add Up The Costs of the Stuff You Bought

-I added up the cost of all items together.
-I then separated the cost of the starred items.
-I was shocked to see how much money I spent on stuff I rarely used.
-I was also amazed at how little I spent on stuff I loved and had to get rid of.
+I added up the cost of all items together, and separated the cost of the starred items.
+I was shocked to see how much money I spent on stuff I rarely used and how little I spent on stuff I loved.

 When we declutter, we often think about getting rid of things that no longer serve a purpose.
 We gather everything and feel proud to look around at a more spacious and well-organized space.

-That’s all well and good, but calculating the amount of money, I wasted set off a lightbulb in my brain.
-It made me realize once and for all how much money I was frittering away in the first place.
+That’s all well and good, but calculating the amount of money I wasted set off a lightbulb in my brain, and it made me realize once and for all how much money I was frittering away in the first place.

 How to Stop Shopping